kumudchauhan/kumudchauhan.github.io/index.md

 ---
 ##### Data Scientist | Data Analyst | Former Banker | NEU Alumni

-I am a motivated, result-oriented, and enthusiastic data science professional with a keen interest in Machine Learning (ML), Natural Language Processing (NLP).
-Currently, I am working as a Data Science and Business Intelligence volunteer at [FightPandemics](https://fightpandemics.com/), I'm also collaborating with the Product and Engineering team and working on multiple projects related to building an Altruistic Platform.
+I am a motivated, and enthusiastic data science professional with a keen interest in Dat Analysis, Visualization and Machine Learning.
+I am proficient in  Python, SQL, R, Tableau, Statistical Analysis, Predictive Modeling, Machine Learning (ML), Natural Language Processing (NLP), Deep Learning.

+Currently, I am working as a *Data Science and Business Intelligence* volunteer at [FightPandemics](https://fightpandemics.com/), where I collaborate with Product and Engineering teams on multiple projects related to building an Altruistic Platform.
 I mainly contribute to [chatbot development](https://github.com/FightPandemics/FightPandemics-Telegram/tree/dev), data pipeline design, and data analysis projects.

-I earned my Master's degree in Analytics with Statistical Modeling concentration from [Northeastern University](https://www.northeastern.edu/), Boston.
-During my masters, I also worked as a Graduate Teaching Assistant for two sections of the predictive Analytics course.
+I earned my **Master's degree in Analytics with Statistical Modeling** concentration from [Northeastern University](https://www.northeastern.edu/), Boston.
+During my masters, I also worked as a Teaching Assistant for the Predictive Analytics graduate level course.
+Before joining grad school, I worked as a **Credit Analytics Manager** with [Bank of Baroda](https://www.bankofbaroda.in/), India.

-Before joining grad school, I worked as a Credit Analytics Manager with [Bank of Baroda](https://www.bankofbaroda.in/), India.
-I lead a team of 7 people and implemented various financial inclusion initiatives in Rural India.
-I worked with cross-functional teams and successfully executed multiple financial campaigns to promote digital banking and loan products.
-I automated multiple manual tasks by applying data analytics and predictive modeling.

-I occasionally contribute to Kaggle.
-Here is my recent [kernel](https://www.kaggle.com/kumudchauhan/fake-news-analysis-and-classification).
+I occasionally contribute to Kaggle and love to dive-deep into unexplored datasets.
+Here is one of my blogpost on [Fake News detection](https://www.kaggle.com/kumudchauhan/fake-news-analysis-and-classification) (**10k+ views**)

-Skillset : Python, SQL, R, Tableau, Statistical Analysis, Data Visualization, Predictive Modeling, Deep Learning, Machine Learning (ML), Natural Language Processing (NLP), sklearn, Keras, Tensorflow

 ---